theREALdebater/eclat/doc/events/logging.md

     AdaOS.Execution.Self.Compartment.Set_Exception_Logging (C);

-with one parameter `C`, of type `access AdaOS.Events.Event_Class'Class`, sets the current exception logging event channel to `C`.
-This procedure can be called with an parameter value of null, to unset the current exception logging event channel (so that a new will be automatically created on demand, as described just above).
+with one parameter `C`, of type `access AdaOS.Events.Event_Channel'Class`, sets the current exception logging event channel to `C`.
+This procedure can be called with an parameter value of null, to unset the current exception logging event channel (so that a new one will be automatically created on demand, as described just above).

 However, calling: